bookit-app/integration-test-runner/README.md

 - Security Tests

-  - All API's are invoked with the same set of security testing
+  - All APIs are invoked with the same set of security testing

 - Profile Related Tests